MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-network-architecture-content.md

 > Refer to [Well-architected mission critical workloads: Container registry](/azure/architecture/framework/mission-critical/mission-critical-deployment-testing#container-registry).

 ## Regional resources
 The regional resources are provisioned as part of a _deployment stamp_ to a single Azure region.
+They are short-lived to provide more resiliency, scale, and proximity to users.
 These resources share nothing with resources in another region.
 They can be independently removed or replicated to additional regions.
 They, however, share [global resources](#global-resources) between each other.

 **Static website in an Azure Storage Account** hosts a single page application (SPA) that send requests to backend services.